 Having a great website is absolutely essential to virtually every modern day organization.
 But it’s not a push mechanism and it’s usually not very good about getting convenient, timely and important information out to your members when you need to.

 Many people go to a lot of trouble to get their members to “like” their Facebook page.
-But then they later find out that, on average, only about 12% of their “fans” will see a given update that they post to their page.
+But then they later find out that, on average, only about 7% of their “fans” will see a given update that they post to their page (unless they pay Facebook money to show it to them!).
 Facebook can be an amazingly effective tool at engaging certain groups of your members, finding new members and more.
 But when it comes to getting important information in front of your members when it counts, it simply wasn’t made for that.

 Email has a wide range of results, as it very much depends on how well you are using it.
 I’ve had people tell me, “nobody reads email anymore!”
 What they really mean is that nobody reads *their* email anymore.
 People are reading way more email today than ever, but they’re getting more of it, too.
 The email inbox is a competitive place, but for those who do it right, it is often their most valuable line of communication to their members.
 A good average open rate is around 25-30% for your members.
 And while that may seem low, it’s actually the best of all the methods we’ve mentioned so far.
 At Flocknote, our well-engaged organizations easily see regular open rates of well over 50% (which is amazing).